krishnazoro/sql/README.md

 - Graph Databases: Focus on managing relationships between data using nodes and edges.
 Example: Neo4j.

+# How to see what are the databases in sql

+1. Query for to see what are the databases available: SHOW DATABASES;

 # Comment

 1. /*  */ - use this symbols for multi comments.